SerafeimMarg/University-Projects/Hotel Management System/README.md

 # Hotel Management System

-Simple hotel management System
-Project for C++ Course.
+A project written on C++ programming language.
-User can add bookings to rooms, view and delete bookings.
+User can either add or cancel a booking or view the booking plan and income of the hotel.

 ## Compiling

-For a successful compilation, use the C++11 compiler.
+Use the C++11 compiler.

-## Usage
-Execute and use the main menu.